MagetoJ/skytronics/replit.md

-# PC Today Electronics E-Commerce Platform
+# PC Worx Electronics E-Commerce Platform

 ## Overview

-PC Today is a full-stack Progressive Web App (PWA) built for selling electronics in the Kenyan market, specifically targeting Nairobi customers.
+PC Worx is a full-stack Progressive Web App (PWA) built for selling electronics in the Kenyan market, specifically targeting Nairobi customers.
 The platform features a modern React frontend with a Node.js/Express backend, utilizing PostgreSQL for data persistence and cloud storage for images.
 The application supports both customer-facing shopping experiences and comprehensive admin management capabilities, with full PWA features including offline functionality, installability, and push notifications.
 The app is deployment-ready for Vercel, Netlify, and local hosting.

 ## User Preferences